 5. Indulge Your Taste Buds

 Spa Country is also known for its fine restaurants.
 Daylesford is home to numerous award-winning restaurants, bakeries and cafes.
 A range of fine dining and more casual options are available, with many restaurants serving locally grown produce.
 Local favourites include The Boathouse, Kazuki’s, Frank & Connie’s, The Surly Goat and the Lakehouse.
 When venturing just outside of Daylesford; Du Fermier (Trentham), Swiss Mountain Hotel (Blampied), Farmers Arms (Creswick), Quigley & Clark (Clunes) and Talbot Provedore & Eatery (Talbot) are well worth the trip.

 The Chocolate Mill is also a must-see for those who are looking for culinary delights.
 Here you can see the chocolatiers at work, indulge in a rich hot chocolate and cake in the cafe, and sift through the various sweets on offer, including truffles, nougat, and Turkish delight.

-You can also find a variety of home wares and gifts – you could easily stock up on a range of treasures for yourself, your friends and your family simply by spending the day wandering through the Daylesford shops.
+You could easily stock up on a range of treasures for yourself, your friends and your family simply by spending the day wandering through the Daylesford shops.